edgaroviz/devops-infra/README.md

 ## Contributions
 Feel free to submit pull requests and issues for improvements.
 Make sure to follow the branch naming conventions and create merge requests when modifying infrastructure components.

-## License
-This repository is licensed under Check Point's internal guidelines.